-In addition, we reviewed other long-lived assets including intangible assets, and did not identify any material impairments.
-As we cannot predict the duration or scope of the COVID-19 pandemic, future impairments may occur and the negative financial impact to our consolidated financial statements and results of operations cannot be reasonably estimated but could be material.
+We reviewed our goodwill and other long-lived assets including intangible assets as of June 30, 2020, and did not identify any material impairments.
+As we cannot predict the duration or scope of the COVID-19 pandemic, future impairments may occur and the negative financial impact to our consolidated financial statements and results of operations of potential future impairments cannot be reasonably estimated but could be material.